Longwood Lancers men's basketball: NCAA tournament results

-The Lancers have appeared in one NCAA tournament.
-Their combined record is 0–1.
+The Lancers have appeared in two NCAA tournaments.
+Their combined record is 0–2.

 CBI

 The Lancers have appeared in the Division I College Basketball Invitational (CBI) tournament two times.
 Their record is 1–2.

 NCAA Division II tournament results

 The Lancers have appeared in the NCAA Division II tournament three times.
 Their combined record is 2–4.

 NCAA Division III tournament results

 The Lancers appeared in the NCAA Division III tournament once.
 Their record is 3–2.